drcmda/react-contextual/README.md

    A handy little store that you can use to propagate state.
 Central actions allow components to cause mutations.
 If you don't need a store and just consume context, don't import it and use `subscribe` or `<Subscribe/>`.

-# If you just need a simple, no-nonsense, light-weight store ...
+# If you just need a simple, no-frills, light-weight store ...

 Example: https://codesandbox.io/s/ywyr3q5n4z